MicrosoftDocs/dynamics-365-intelligent-order-management/topics/fulfillment-returns-optimization.md

 ## Configurate Intelligent Order Management mappings

 It is important to maintain the **Intelligent Order Management mappings** as a pre-requisite inorder for fulfilment and returns optimization engine to work correctly.
 For more information please refer [Set up inventory visibility provider].(set-up-inventory-visibility-provider.md).
-Please note that calculated measure mappings needs to be set up if your application is connected to dynamics 365 finance and operations.
+Please note that calculated measure mappings needs to be set up if fulfilment happens through dynamics 365 finance and operations.

 ### Sources